Samagra-Development/Samagra-Website/src/pages/team/index.md

       to improve governance and create impact at scale brought him to Samagra.

-      Aditya is Vice President at Samagra and currently leads the Samarth programme in Himachal Pradesh and the Saksham Haryana-Education programme.
+      Aditya is Vice President at Samagra and currently leads the CMGGA programme in Haryana and the Saksham Haryana-Education programme.
     image: /img/aditya_7618.jpg
     linkedInProfile: https://www.linkedin.com/in/adityachopra770/
     name: Aditya Chopra
-    project: Saksham Haryana-Education & Samarth
+    project: Saksham Haryana-Education & CMGGA
   - bio: >-
       Aditya holds an MBA from IE Business School, Madrid and a Bachelor's degree in IT Engineering from Dr. A.P.J.
 Abdul Kalam Technical University,